ishizuki-tech/SurveyNav/README.md

 ## 📜 License

-This project will be released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-(You may switch to MIT or another license depending on your distribution needs.)

 ---